Engal Thangam: Themes

 The colours of the Dravida Munnetra Kazhagam (DMK) flag – red and black – are featured in the attire Ramachandran frequently wears in the film as his character.
 The song "Naan Sethu Pulachavanda", where he sings that he has risen from the dead, is a reference to Ramachandran having survived a gunshot wound inflicted on his throat by M. R. Radha in 1967.

 Soundtrack

 Music is composed by M. S. Viswanathan, with lyrics by Vaali.
 The song "Don't Touch Mr X" includes English lyrics.
 "Thangapadhakkathin Mele" was remixed in Vetrivel Sakthivel (2005).

 Release and reception

 Engal Thangam was released on 9 October 1970, and distributed by Venus Movies.
+The Indian Express criticised the film for not offering anything new, but lauded Ramachandran's performance of the harikatha and concluded, "One is tired of this kind of movie with a huge bag of morals".
 The film ran for over 100 days in theatres.
 It won the Tamil Nadu State Film Award for Best Film – Second Prize, Vaali won the Tamil Nadu State Film Award for Best Lyricist, and Pushpalatha won the Tamil Nadu State Film Award for Best Character Artiste (Female).